open-turo/action-setup-tools/README.md

 Attempts to use configuration provided in the directory structure for each tool, but this can be overridden with additional configuration in the action.

+When used with self-hosted runners it's possible to pre-install the tooling you desire and allow `action-setup-tools` to function as a version check in CI for much faster workflows.

 ## Usage

 The Action relies on the checked out repository or workspace to have existing